k3aworks/workflow-test-app/documents/local/dev-workflow.md

   - Push the branch to GitHub.
   - Open a PR from this branch into `main`.
   - In the PR description, include a closing keyword linking the sub-issue, for example:
+  - Assign `kareemdrive001-dev` as the reviewer on the PR.
+This is because `kareemdrive001-dev` is the designated reviewer for this project, and their approval is required before proceeding.

     ```text
     Fixes #<sub-issue-number>
     ```

+Using `kareemdrive001-dev` as the standard reviewer makes it easy to complete Step 5 with `gh pr review` and ensures the "Code review approved" project rule fires consistently.

 - **Resulting Status** (from automation rules)
   - **Issue:** `In progress`